 Tom has the ability to look at and map, the internal perspective of the company or entrepreneur, and their product(s) or service(s), with their external context of geography, culture, and institutions and rules.

 From this systemic approach, he is able to draw on his broad technical skills, tools/methods, knowledge, and community-of-practice, to support students, consultants, entrepreneurs and managers (industrial or agricultural).
 Helping them develop innovative and regenerative solutions, inspired by nature, right across the value chain, from material and energy sourcing, organisational design, and production, to the final products or services, and their delivery and relationship with customers.

 Go to CV for more details.

-John Snow, is generally credited with being one of the founders of modern epidemiology, due to some extent, to his tracing of the source of the cholera outbreak in London Soho, in 1854.
+John Snow traced the source of the cholera outbreak in London Soho, in 1854.

-He was able to pin-point the source, through interviewing people living in the effected area, to a public water pump.
-He used a map, and marked the outbreaks of dots to show the cholera cases clustering around the water pump; and used statistics, proving a link between the water source quality and the cholera cases.
+Through the process of interviewing people living in the effected area, he was able to show, by marking the outbreaks as dots on a map, that the cholera cases clustered around a particular area - a public water pump.
+With the use of statistics, he was then able to prove a link between the water source quality and the cholera cases.
 It is regarded as the founding event of the science of epidemiology.

 And like Tom's early nineteenth century namesake, he also often creates maps - not of the physical territory only - but also, maps that illustrate new thinking: from mapping the journey of food for new business projects, to how energy travels through our universe for instance.
 These maps, evolve over time through better understanding, and have been found to be a key component in helping the collective awareness, during the development of new products and services.